cforlando/PetAdoption-API/README.md

 POST    | /query/:pageNumber                      | will match given parameters with paged results POST    | /remove/:species                        | deletes pet as specified by `petId` or `petName` POST    | /save/:species                          | fields will be saved as provided.
 Must match schema definition and should be of `multipart/form-data`.
 Responds with saved animal data
-POST    | /save/:species/model                    | updates global model of pet in addition to saving data.
-Must match model format and should be of `application/json` Content-Type.
-Responds with saved animal data
 POST    | /save/:species/json                     | fields will be saved as provided.
 Must match schema definition and should be of `application/json` Content-Type.
 Responds with saved animal data
+POST    | /save/:species/model                    | updates global model of pet in addition to saving data.
+Must match model format and should be of `application/json` Content-Type.
+Responds with saved species data
+POST    | /save/:species                          | creates a new species with provided fields.
+Should be of `application/json` Content-Type.
+Responds with saved species data

 #### Queries